Derived rates require an active Advanced Rates add-on!

 When the prices in a standard rate change, the prices in the rates derived from it change automatically as well.
 This facilitates rate management significantly and reduces the possibility of errors.

 Here are some cases, where derived rates can be especially useful:

 - Rates for different boards.
 Often the price for the accommodation including meals (BB, HB, FB) is higher than fixed room-only price.
 This can be managed conveniently with a derived amount rate based on the room-only rate.

 - Rates for different number of guests.
 If the price of a single room is 80% that of a double one, its price can be set with a derived percent rate as -20% of the double room price.

 - Group rates.
 Often group rates offer a percentage discount from standard prices.
 Again, derived rates can be used here for easier management.

 - Promotional rates.
 Using derived percent rates you can set promo rates, which offer discounts for specific periods and are calculated automatically.

 - To set a new derived rate, open an existing rate plan (or create a new one)

 - Select Derived Amount Rate to add/subtract a fixed amount to/from a selected standard rate or Derived Percent Rate to add/subtract a fixed percent to/from it.

-- Select Base rate.
+- Select a Base rate.

 - Fill in the prices (fixed amounts or percentage) for seasons, weekend days and/or special days.
 If you are adding, enter the value with no sign (e.g. 10).
 If you are subtracting, enter the value with a minus (e.g. -10).

 Just like with standard rates, the derived rates can set different values for the different seasons, weekend or special days.
-They will be added to or subtracted from the prices in the base rate.
+They will be added to or subtracted from the prices at the base rate.